TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.9-insight-vs-alert/_index.md

 - If the answer is something, can that be automated?
 Be careful of simplified logic as computer has no common sense.
 - If the answer is escalating to the next level (e.g. Level 2 support), then ask the team in the next level if they prefer alert or dashboard.
 If their answer is they need to see a context, then a dashboard makes more sense.

 What areas do you want to monitor with alerts?
-There are 7 pillars of Operations Management, so it’s easy to confuse when designing the alerts definition.
+There are 7 pillars of Operations Management, so it's easy to confuse when designing the alerts definition.

 #### Availability